- Lumen Learning Trust»

 - Lumen Learning Trust Policies»

 - General Data Protection Regulation (GDPR)»

 The General Data Protection Regulation (GDPR) took effect from 25th May 2018.
 In response to the associated changes to data protection legislation, the Lumen Learning Trust’s notices and policies regarding the processing of personal data reflect these requirements.
 These documents can be found below and apply to Trust activities as well as individual schools within the Trust.

 Our Data Protection Officer

-Our DPO is Robert Bullett.
-He can be contacted via email@example.com.
+As a public body we have appointed Grow Partners Ltd as its Data Protection Officer (DPO).
+The responsible contact is David Coy, contactable via email@example.com.
 Our Data Protection Officer will inform, advise and monitor compliance at all times through regular audits.

 Central Data Management Team

 The Trust has a team in place with the responsibility of implementing the tools provided by our DPO as appropriate in order to support the process, provide necessary security and the ongoing delivery of GDPR objectives.
 The team comprises -

 |Mrs Gill Hicks||Head of Operations, Lumen Learning Trust|

 |Mrs Karen Hearty||Head of Finance, Lumen Learning Trust|